-WHITE PAPER DISPOSAL.
 Building occupants have recycling bins in their offices.
-Use this bin to dispose of white non-confidential paper.
+Use this bin to dispose for ALL RECYCLEABLE ITEMS (listed below).
 When your bin is full, empty it into the larger containers located in the building hallways.
 When these are full, the building custodians put the full large containers on the dock for pickup automatically every Tuesday.